uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance.md

 <p>To find out if you need to apply for a visa:</p>
 <ul>
 	<li>contact the school or university you want to train with</li>
-	<li>read the UK government’s guidance on the <a href="https://www.gov.uk/guidance/new-immigration-system-what-you-need-to-know">new immigration system</a> and the <a href="https://www.gov.uk/guidance/new-immigration-system-what-you-need-to-know#eu-citizens-living-in-the-uk-by-31-december-2020">EU settlement scheme</a></li>
+	<li>read the UK government guidance on <a href="https://www.gov.uk/browse/visas-immigration/student-visas" target="_blank">student visas</a>; or if you want to train on a course where you get paid, read the UK government guidance on <a href="https://www.gov.uk/browse/visas-immigration/work-visas" target="_blank">work visas</a></li>
 </ul>